NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/diviners-nose-chain.md

 usage: "worn"
 license: "ORC"
 identify:
 description: "The diviner's nose chain is worn by attaching piercings to the ear and nose, creating a connection between the senses of hearing and smell.
-The diviner's nose chain grants you scent out to 30 feet as an imprecise sense, and a +1 item bonus to checks to Seek or Sense Motive."
+The diviner's nose chain grants you scent out to 30 feet as an imprecise sense, and a +1 item bonus to checks to [[Seek]] or [[Sense Motive]]."
 powerTitle1:
 actionEconomy1:
 type1: